rijumone/PHPCMS/picocms/content/efficient_sorting_algos.md

 14000 1668.3487535350005
 ```

-If it is not evident from the numbers above, the chart following will clear all doubts that we have an algorithm which is scaling logarithmically.
+If it is not evident from the numbers above, the chart following will clear all doubts that we have an algorithm which is scaling poorly.

 [<img src="/assets/img/bubble_sort_perf.svg" class="img-fluid"/>](/assets/img/bubble_sort_perf.svg)